Pieter-Dirk Uys was born in Cape Town in 1945 and has been in the theatre since the

 video, Having Sex with Pieter-Dirk Uys, as well as the family-friendly video, Survival

-Aids, and Just a Small Prick!, a treatment of the fears surrounding testing for HIV.
+Aids, and Just a Small Prick!, addressing the fears surrounding testing for HIV.

 Recent successes include F.A.K.
 Songs and Other Struggle Anthems (2010), a cabaret